Pay Traffic Ticket in IndianaPage OverviewSUMMARY: How to Pay an Indiana Traffic Ticket

-Paying your IN traffic ticket essentially means you’re admitting guilt, or at least giving up your option to contest the ticket.
+Paying your IN traffic ticket essentially means you're admitting guilt, or at least giving up your option to fight the traffic ticket.

-Further fines and penalties depend on the nature of your violation, but understand that many people who plead guilty to typical traffic violations and pay their fines can:
+Further fines and penalties depend on the nature of your traffic violation, but understand that many people who plead "guilty" to typical violations and pay their Indiana traffic ticket fines can:

 - Conveniently pay online, by mail, or over the telephone.

-- Expect higher auto insurance rates, but possibly get a discount for DSP completion.
+- Expect higher auto insurance rates, but possibly get a discount for Driver Safety Program (DSP) completion.

-- Use the DSP or a deferral program to keep the violations off their driving records.
+- Use the Indiana DSP or a deferral program to keep the traffic violations off their Indiana driving records.

-Generally, the state allows 60 days from the date you receive the violation to respond (i.e. pay or plead not guilty); still, check your ticket for a specific date.
-If you fail to respond on time, the court will notify the Indiana BMV and the BMV will suspended your license indefinitely.
+Generally, the state allows a certain amount of time from the date you receive the traffic violation to respond (i.e., pay or plead "not guilty").
+Be sure to check your ticket for a specific date.
+If you fail to respond on time, the court will notify the Indiana Bureau of Motor Vehicles (BMV) who will suspended your driver's license indefinitely.